 What time does school start?

-We start school at 8.45am, gates open 8.00am.
-The gates close at around 9am.
+We start school from 8.30am, gates will open at 8.30am.
+The gates close at 8.40am.
 If you arrive after this you should report to the school office and your child will be marked in as late.

 What time does school finish?

-Our school day finishes at 3.00pm (for Reception) and 3.10pm (rest of the school).
+Our school day finishes at 3.00pm.
 The school gates will open to parents at 2.45pm.

 Where can I buy uniform from?